AsherTeo/Tesla-Stock-Predicition/README.md

 ## Overview

+In this project, we utilized the `yfinance` library to extract Tesla stock data and conducted experiments on the dataset spanning from January 1, 2019, to April 29, 2024.
+We focused exclusively on the 'Close' column of the data.
+Given LSTM's proficiency in forecasting long sequences of data, attributed to its memory cells and gating mechanisms, we employed `TensorFlow` to experiment with different window sizes—specifically 7, 30, and 60, corresponding to 1 week, 1 month, and 2 months, respectively.
+For LSTM, we set the batch size to 8, employed two layers of LSTM with 50 neurons each, added 1 dense layer, and included dropout regularization.
+The model was trained for 400 epochs.

-In this project, we utilized the `yfinance` library to extract Tesla stock data and experimented with various prediction methods, employing `TensorFlow` for LSTM (Long Short-Term Memory ), `Statsmodels` for ARIMA, and `scikit-learn` machine learning algorithms like linear regression and tree-based methods.
+with various prediction methods, employing `TensorFlow` for LSTM (Long Short-Term Memory ), `Statsmodels` for ARIMA, and `scikit-learn` machine learning algorithms like linear regression and tree-based methods.

 LSTM, known for its proficiency in forecasting long sequences of data due to its memory cells and gating mechanisms, excels at capturing **long-term** dependencies.
 Conversely, ARIMA, focusing on the AutoRegressive (AR) component, is effective for modeling **shorter-term** relationships.
 While machine learning techniques typically perform better in the short term than the long term.